The shock is harsh for physical stores but this crisis may be a real opportunity for retailers to finally make the shift to digital.

 The “click & collect” option is, therefore, to be preferred to lighten the workload of the delivery services and facilitate returns that have accumulated during confinement.

-This becomes even more relevant in view of using the store as a service centre and connecting the e-commerce site to customer service and in-store sales system to gain efficiency.
+This becomes even more relevant in view of using the store as a service center and connecting the e-commerce site to customer service and in-store sales system to gain efficiency.

 Globally, 42% of people have a smartphone and 87% of them use email.
 And according to recent studies, WhatsApp, Facebook and WeChat are the most popular chat apps.